funloving-coder/shubham-dadhich/src/pages/posts/Lightning-Flows-Manage-Case.md

 **Case Object**

-1. Add a custom field Associated Case Plan (Lookup To Case Plan).
+1. Add a custom field associated Case Plan (Lookup To Case Plan).

-Whenever a case record is created, trigger fired and add active Case Plan id to Associated Case Plan field on Case object from Metadata.
+Whenever a case record is created, trigger fired and add active Case Plan id to associated Case Plan field on Case object from metadata.

 **Create a Metadata - To maintain uniqueness of Case Plan on each case record.**